Clarkinia/queer-auntie-adventure/_posts/2019-01-31-School-Crisis.md

 So this doesn’t really have anything to do with these students, as much as it cuts to admit this.
 Thanks to racism, classism and political shell games, this isn’t about the students, the awkward geniuses, who usually but not always bloom where they’re planted.
 It should be about them because they are the real protagonists, the heroes of the story.

 This story is a showdown between the charter school lobbyists and the teacher’s unions.
-Like the classic board game RISK, where the objective is to take over as much land as possible by any means necessary, the charter school lobby has been systematically taking over public schools in California for over two decades.
+The charter school lobby has been systematically taking over public schools in California for over two decades.
+It's like they are playing RISK, the board game where the objective is to take over the world.

 Here’s how it works.
 In order to convert public schools into investment packages, the charter school industry targets a vulnerable region, called <a href="https://greatlakescenter.org/docs/Policy\_Briefs/Saltman\_PortfolioDistricts.pdf">a “portfolio district”,</a> where they gain political influence over the school board.
 Starting with the poorest neighborhoods, they destabilize existing public schools, force school shut-downs, install charter schools and deliver financial returns to investors.
 That’s the basic blueprint.